skippyr/revelio/README.md

 ## Starting Point

 The Reveal project is terminal utility for Unix-like operating systems that reveals information about entries in the file system.
-It was designed to work perfectly with scripting tools, such as Shell scripting.
+It was designed to perfectly suit scripting languages and allow you to create more robust programs.

 ![](images/preview.gif)